RafaelAPB/SoKSPBlockchainInterop/README.md

-# Replicable Data and Code for: "SoK: Security and Privacy of Blockchain Interoperability"
+# Supplementary Materials for: "SoK: Security and Privacy of Blockchain Interoperability"

 ### Methodology